Hone logo

 Problem Description

-The goal is to implement a custom Jest matcher named toBeInstanceOf.
-This matcher should take a constructor function or class as an argument and return true if the received value is an instance of that constructor/class, and false otherwise.
+You need to implement a custom Jest matcher named toBeInstanceOf.
+This matcher should take a constructor function (class or function) as an argument and return true if the value being tested is an instance of that constructor, and false otherwise.
+The matcher should work correctly with both classes and regular functions used as constructors.

 Key Requirements:

-• It must accept one argument: the constructor function or class to check against.
+• It must accept a single argument: the constructor function (class or function).

 Expected Behavior: